zzzbarros/aws-mail-lambda/README.md

-# Mail Service
+# Email Service

 ## Description

-Using AWS Lambda Function.
+Using AWS Lambda Function and SES.

 ## Installation